USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_compute_environment.md

 For example, the CMAQ team at the EPA uses a Dell cluster.
 The cluster consists 128 nodes and each node contains two Intel Xeon E5-2697A v4 16-core processors (with a total of 4096 processors), 256 GB memory (8 GB/core), EDR infiniband interconnect and runs on Red Hat Enterprise Linux 7 operating system.

-Table 3-1 provides a general snapshot of system requirement with respective to three different CMAQ setups for a day of simulation.
-The output only includes the standard files, CONC, ACONC, CGRID, DRYDEP, and WETDEP1.
-The run time should vary due to compiler choice and system hardware.
+Table 3-1 provides a general snapshot of three different CMAQ setups for a day of simulation conducted at the EPA.
+The output only included: the concentration file (CONC), the average concentration file (ACONC), 3-D average concetration file (CGRID), hourly dry deposition file (DRYDEP), and wet deposition from the clouds file (WETDEP1).
+The run time and domain size are dictated by the system hardware.
+Furthermore, the run time may vary due to compiler choice and system load.

 **Table 3‑1.
 Example of job scenarios at EPA**